Cheshire murders: Subsequent developments in Connecticut capital punishment law

 The Cheshire home invasion murders had a significant impact on Connecticut's laws regarding the death penalty and on the debate surrounding the topic.
 The case motivated proponents of Connecticut's death penalty and was cited as a reason that any repeal of the capital punishment in the state should not extend to those already on death row.
 The Hartford Courant listed the Cheshire murders and the subsequent death penalty repeal as some of the top stories that shaped the 2010s.
 "The Cheshire home invasion murders and the subsequent repeal of the death penalty dominated the political and criminal justice landscapes in Connecticut for the first half of the decade."
 The murders halted momentum to end the state's death penalty and ultimately delayed that abolition.

 In 2009, the Connecticut General Assembly sent legislation to abolish the state's death penalty to Governor M. Jodi Rell ostensibly to be signed into law.
 However, on June 5, 2009, Rell vetoed the bill instead and cited the Cheshire murders as an exemplary reason for doing so.
-On November 8, 2010, Rell issued the following statement regarding the jury's recommendation of a sentence of death for Hayes:
+On November 8, 2010, Rell issued the following statement regarding the jury's recommendation of a sentence of death for Lee:

 On April 11, 2012, the Connecticut House of Representatives voted to repeal capital punishment for future cases (leaving past death sentences in place).
 The Connecticut Senate had already voted for the bill, and on April 25 Governor Dan Malloy signed the bill into law.
 In August 2015, the Connecticut Supreme Court declared all capital punishment inconsistent with the state constitution, effectively commuting the killers' sentences to life imprisonment.